 "We believe that cannabis is a sacrament.
 It's a sacrament that helps you on your path and on your journey to self discovery, and really helps you elevate your understanding of your own life and your own spirituality," said Steve Berke, another co-founder of the church.

-Berke goes on to explain that people of any faith background can be an Elevationist.
+Berke goes on to explain that people of any faith background can be Elevationists.

 Services are held every Friday evening, and consist of a band or musician and a guest speaker.
 Attendees can light their cannabis off of a ceremonial candle, which is lit with a prayer every morning.

-While they remain open, not everyone is allowed to attend the International Church of Cannabis.
+While the church remains open, not everyone is allowed to attend the International Church of Cannabis.
 Visitors must be 21 and over, according to marijuana consumption laws in Colorado.